afourmy/swap/README.md

 ![Simple graph](readme/simple.png)

-## Naive strategy: assign wavelengths sequentially
+## Naive strategy: assign wavelengths in increasing order of path index

-We will assign wavelength sequentially (in increasing order of the traffic paths indices) and always choose the smallest available wavelength index.
+We will assign wavelength sequentially in increasing order of the traffic paths indices, and always choose the smallest available wavelength index.

 We write the n-th wavelength Ln (lambda x), and the n-th path Pn.
 - L1 is assigned to P1
 - We cannot reuse L1 for P2, because P1 and P2 have a link in common.
 Therefore, L2 is assigned to P2.
 - P3 uses all four fibers: we need a new wavelength L3.